Attorney for Victims of Institutional Sexual Assault + Abuse

 Institutional Sexual Abuse Lawyers Offering Free Consultations

-If you know someone who has been a victim of institutional sexual abuse the practice of Attorney Andrew Shubin can work with you and help you fight and defend your rights.
-Call (814) 867-3115 for more information or to schedule a free and confidential consultation.
+If you know someone who has been a victim of institutional sexual abuse the experienced attorneys at The Law Office of Andrew Shubin can work with you and help you fight and defend your rights.
+Call (814) 826-3586 for more information or to schedule a free and confidential case evalluation with our attorneys for victims of institutional sexual assault and abuse today.